dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 {{< youtube SA6XkZLhxvk >}}

 As a troubleshooting step, remove all mods from your DCS installation.
-(Liveries and kneeboard pages are OK.
-Sound mods, modded aircraft and other assets should be removed.)
+(Kneeboard pages are OK.
+Sound mods, modded aircraft and other assets should be removed.
+In some rare cases even liveries have caused crashes, such as if a module's 3D model or textures were updated and an old livery was installed.)

 ### Repair DCS